schoenfr/portfolio/_portfolio/fitnessbooster.md

 {% include gallery caption="This is a sample gallery to go along with this case study." %}

 **Reflections** What is your main challenge in the project, and how have you handled it?
 What are some lessons you’ve learnt through the project?
 Has the project changed your outlook as a designer?
-What are your next steps for the project? {: .notice--info}
+What are your next steps for the project?
+{: .notice--warning}

 Am Ende Hinweis, dass dieses Projekt im Rahmen eines UX-Kurses der IxDF entstanden ist.